15 Best Cheap Beach Vacation Spots in the USA

 The Carolina seashore is one of the most famous in America, with places to visit like the Outer Banks usually attracting those with deep pockets.
 For something more affordable on this beautiful seashore, look no further than Wrightsville Beach.

-This seaside town touches the border of South Carolina and is less than a half hour drive from Wilmington.
-The laid-back beach getaway is known having one of the best beaches in North Carolina, and for Crystal Pier, which is always dotted with fishermen and the occasional yoga enthusiasts stretching with the sunrise.
+This seaside town touches the border of South Carolina and is less than a half-hour drive from Wilmington.
+The laid-back beach getaway is known as having one of the best beaches in North Carolina, and for Crystal Pier, which is always dotted with fishermen and the occasional yoga enthusiasts stretching with the sunrise.

 You'll find the seashore is lined with affordable restaurants and hotels, and most of the people who visit Wrightsville are outdoor enthusiasts.